stephenbeese/FizzyBeese/DEPLOYMENT.md

   import dj_database_url
   ```

-4. Remaining in your settings.py file scroll to the **DATABASES** section, comment out the SQLite3 database and connect to your ElephantSQL database URL.
+4. Remaining in your settings.py file scroll to the **DATABASES** section, comment out the SQLite3 database, and connect to your ElephantSQL database URL.
 Your code should look like this:
   ```
   # DATABASES = {
   #     'default': {